jvmiert/visage/readme.md

 - TURN is used to establish a connection between 2 parties by figuring out what public facing IP to use.
 - ICE is a protocol that enables 2 parties to message with each other
+- We should use the ICE password ("ice-pwd") as a way to authenticate joining a meeting (call join backend -> return ice-pwd -> establish ICE)

 # How webrtc works